paycoreio/docs/docs/connectors/kunapay/index.md

 - API Key
 - Private key

-Choose Test Mode for test connection with Kuna Pay.
+Select Test or Live mode according to the type of account to connect with Kuna Pay.

 Choose Currency and Features.
 You can set these parameters according to available currencies and features for your Kuna Pay account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager..